mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 0
 1 Outlaw Melee (claw) 1 or Streetwise 1
 2
-3 Feared Outlaw Independence 1 (if male), Jack of all Trades 1 (if female) 4
+3 Feared Outlaw Independence1 (if male), Jack of all Trades1 (if female) 4
 5
 6 Outlaw Chief Leadership 1